Vulnerabilities - Turkey

 Droughts in the past

 In 2012 the IPCC concluded that there is medium confidence that since the 1950s in particular southern Europe has experienced a trend toward more intense and longer droughts (7).
+In recent decades, drought intensity significantly increased in autumn, especially in interior parts of Turkey, while there was no significant increase in drought intensity in spring, summer, and winter (8).

 Turkey is exposed to drought hazards rather frequently.
 Spatial and temporal analyses of drought hazards in Turkey have not yet been completed but, for instance, intensive drought periods in 1804, 1876 and 1928 caused the loss of crops and animals and the migration of farmers to other areas.
 In particular, drought in 1876 caused the loss of more than 200,000 people because of famine and disease epidemics.